nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `VersionedInventoryinator` will be initialized with the initial inventory state, and the `currentStatePointer` pointing to that single inventory state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `del Bob’s 28th finger` command to delete the matching item in the inventory.
-The `del` command calls `Model#commitInventoryinator()`, causing the modified state of the inventory after the `del Bob’s 28th finger` command executes to be saved in the `inventoryinatorStateList`, and the `currentStatePointer` is shifted to the newly inserted inventory state.
+The user executes `deli Bob’s 28th finger` command to delete the matching item in the inventory.
+The `deli` command calls `Model#commitInventoryinator()`, causing the modified state of the inventory after the `deli Bob’s 28th finger` command executes to be saved in the `inventoryinatorStateList`, and the `currentStatePointer` is shifted to the newly inserted inventory state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `addi Bob’s 6th regret -q 8` to add a new item.
-The `add` command also calls `Model#commitInventoryinator()`, causing another modified inventory state to be saved into the `inventoryinatorStateList`.
+ The `addi` command also calls `Model#commitInventoryinator()`, causing another modified inventory state to be saved into the `inventoryinatorStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)